KyleMcB/kmirc/README.md

+## Current progress

+* Currently only the JVM is supported, but adding other platforms should be easy
+* filling out the events and state handling parts

 # Knockout Simplicity: KMIRC

 KMIRC is short for Kotlin Multiplatform IRC.
 Coincidentally, they are my initials too - Kyle McBurnett.